 - 1. Training of applicants and candidates is the responsibility of the category specialist.
-The DRCJ tracks the progress of each applicant and candidate from his district. - 2.
-The category specialist or his designee will make all training requirements clear to the candidate. - 3.
-When an applicant receives a passing grade upon completion of Candidate School at Harmony University, he becomes a candidate. - 4.
+The DRCJ is kept apprised of the progress of each applicant and candidate from their district. - 2.
+The category specialist or designee will make all training requirements clear to the candidate. - 3.
+Upon successful completion of assigned training after acceptance of an application prior to May 15, the category specialist invites the applicant to attend the next candidate school. - 4.
+When an applicant receives a passing grade upon completion of candidate school at Harmony University, they become a candidate. - 5.
 A scoring judge candidate must score recordings and guest practice at actual contests as required by the category specialist in preparation for attending category school.
-A contest administrator candidate must complete designated practice exercises and guest practice at actual contests as required by the category specialist in preparation for attending category school. - 5.
-Any candidate who desires to guest practice at a contest must notify his own DRCJ and request authorization from the DRCJ for the district that the candidate wants to guest practice via an email message at least two weeks in advance of the contest.
-Once approved by the DRCJ where the contest will be held, that DRCJ will notify the CA(s) assigned to that contest. - a.
+A Contest Administrator candidate must complete designated practice exercises and guest practice at actual contests as required by the category specialist in preparation for attending category school. - 6.
+Any candidate who desires to guest practice at a contest must notify their DRCJ and request authorization from the DRCJ for the district that the candidate wants to guest practice via an email message at least two weeks in advance of the contest.
+Note that most districts place a cap on the number of guest judges based upon available space and no more candidates in a given category than number of certified judges in that category.
+Once approved by the DRCJ where the contest will be held, that DRCJ will notify the Contest Administrator(s) assigned to that contest. - a.
 The candidate should report to the Contest Administrator or guest panel administrator upon arrival at the contest site. - b.
-The candidate should meet with members of the official panel in his category to review his performance. - c.
-The candidate must not divulge any scores or judging comments with anyone other than members of the official panel, except in an evaluation session. - 6.
+The candidate should meet with members of the official panel in their category to review their performance.

+- c.
+The candidate must not divulge any scores or judging comments with anyone other than members of the official panel, except in an evaluation session. - 7.
 A candidate who guest practices at an actual contest must complete the appropriate recording and/or paperwork and return it to the appropriate individual(s), as instructed, within one week following the contest.
 The guest practice panel administrator will also be responsible for filing appropriate paperwork following the contest.
-Upon receipt of all required materials, the category specialist or his designee will contact the candidate and provide suggestions for improvement.
-The DRCJ shall receive copies of the correspondence.

-7. The category specialist will instruct each candidate as to the requirements for qualifying to attend category school.
-The category specialist will be solely responsible for determining whether or not the candidate is qualified to attend category school.
+Upon receipt of all required materials, the category specialist or designee will contact the candidate and provide suggestions for improvement.
+The DRCJ shall receive copies of the correspondence. - 8.
+The category specialist will instruct each candidate as to the requirements for qualifying to attend category school.
+The category specialist will be solely accountable for determining whether or not the candidate is qualified to attend category school.
+Typically each category has a larger number of certified and candidate judges prior to category school than will be required.
+Each category specialist will determine the top candidates to invite to school out of their pool to meet the current needs of BHS contests.